rivergrove/springboard/lichess_capstone/README.md

 ## My Idea

-I would like to analyze the games for brilliant moves, defined as approximately +2 on your eval, meaning the engine didn’t see it.
-I may choose to increase or decrease this eval depending on how many results I find.
+I would like to analyze the games that contain one or more forced checkmate(s) in one move.
+I originally wanted to search for 'brilliant' moves, however this was not very interesting given the data.
 More detailed ideas include:
-- Find players who made the most brilliant moves
-- An example game (may reference the agadmator’s video as another example)
+- Percent of checkmate in 1 that are found
+- Percent of checkmate in 1 that are found by elo
-- Games per brilliant move by elo
+- Games where a player lost after checkmate in one.
+Highest elo example.
-- Find the most brilliant move I’ve ever made
+- Game with player with the highest elo who missed a checkmate in 1
+- My percent of checkmates in 1 that are found
-- Find the game with the most brilliant moves
+- Players with the most games and a perfect checkmate in 1 pct
+- Could try percent of checkmate in n that are found by elo, but this would be tricky.

 ## My Goals